Thanos1716/pixel-consistency/README.md

 ### Curseforge

-I will not be hosting this pack on Curseforge due to a combination of no Linux support for Minecraft in the Curseforge launcher (despite both Minecraft and Curseforge having a Linux client), no option to create an account without linking other services, and the general state that Curseforge is in.
+I will not be hosting this pack on Curseforge due to:
+ - No Linux support for Minecraft in the Curseforge launcher (despite both Minecraft and Curseforge having a Linux client)
+ - No option to create an account without linking other services
+ - The general state that Curseforge is in.

 <strong>Due to the reasons outlined above and although the license permits it, I would appreciate it if you don't upload direct copies of this pack to Curseforge.</strong> Any derivatives of it however, go wild!